Install zsh

 sh install.sh

-The configuration for zsh is still in .zshrc.
-The default theme is the “robbyrussel” theme, named after the founder of the project.
-There are a lot of built-in themes available as well as external themes.
-The built-in themes are showcased on the projects Github page: https://github.com/ohmyzsh/ohmyzsh/wiki/Themes.
+The configuration for zsh is in .zshrc.
+The default theme is the “robbyrussell” theme, named after the project’s founder.
+There are many built-in themes available as well as external themes.
+The built-in themes are showcased on the project’s GitHub page.

 # Set name of the theme to load --- if set to "random", it will